Foster care, like adoption, is a child protection measure in which the best interests of the child are the main objective.

 Foster care aims to promote the development of a child within a family.
 However, it must be clear that fostering a child in no way implies the rupture of the child's links with his or her biological family.

-Foster care meant to be a temporary service until the family and, in some cases, the child, can resolve the problems that made the placement necessary.
-But when parents cannot, or do not want, make their homes safer for the child's return, it is necessary to find other permanent options.
+Foster care is meant to be a temporary service until the family and, in some cases, the child, can resolve the problems that made the placement necessary.
+But when parents cannot, or do not want to make their homes safer for the child's return, it is necessary to find other permanent options.

 The different sections of this article have been assembled into the following table of contents.